Firm Production and Costs

 To examine production in greater detail, we first look at short-run production, where only variable costs, such as labor, are varied according to market demand — there is no change in fixed assets, such as buildings.
 In such a case, only a few economic characteristics of short-run production pertain to output.
 Total product (TP) is the total quantity of a product produced.
 Marginal product (MP) is the additional output created by an additional unit of input, such as labor.

-Addition of 1 Unit of Input
+1 Unit of Input

-So, for instance, if a firm adds one worker, then the marginal product is the additional product that the firm can produce because of that additional worker.
+So, for instance, if a firm adds 1 worker, then the marginal product is the additional product that the firm can produce because of that additional worker.
 If the additional worker produces 7 extra widgets, then that is the marginal product for that worker.

 Average product (AP) is the total product divided by the number of units of input, which is usually labor.